 5. Prevents Calcification Of Calcium:

-Raw butter contains ‘anti-stiffness’ nutrients that protect from calcification and ensure that the body uses calcium effectively.
+Raw butter contains ‘anti-stiffness’ nutrientsiXNutrients that help relieve pain, swelling, and stiffness in the body. that protect from calcification and ensure that the body uses calcium effectively.
 It is important for growing children.

 6. Aids Brain Development: